Parkdale

 Parkdale demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Parkdale Trail's residents aged 15+ have 37.9% with university degrees, compared to SA4 region's 46.0%.
-This difference indicates potential for educational development.
+Parkdale Trail has a regional benchmark of 37.9% residents aged 15+ with university degrees, compared to the SA4 region's 46.0%.
+This indicates potential for educational development and skills enhancement.
 Bachelor degrees are most common at 24.5%, followed by postgraduate qualifications (8.8%) and graduate diplomas (4.6%).
-Vocational credentials are held by 29.4% of residents aged 15+, with advanced diplomas (12.8%) and certificates (16.6%) being prominent.
+Vocational credentials are also prominent, with 29.4% of residents aged 15+ holding them - advanced diplomas at 12.8% and certificates at 16.6%.

 Frequently Asked Questions - Education